-Despite the further decline in the value of the British pound following the Brexit decision, consolidated sales rose by 6.3% (currency-adjusted: 6.8%) - from \in 3.716 billion to the new record figure of \in 3.949 billion.
-This figure is thus within the targeted range of the most recent forecast (\in 3.94 - \in 3.96 billion).
+Despite the further decline in the value of the British pound following the Brexit decision, consolidated sales rose by 6.3% (currency-adjusted: 6.8%) - from \leqslant 3.716 billion to the new record figure of \leqslant 3.949 billion.
+This figure is thus within the targeted range of the most recent forecast (\leqslant 3.94 - \leqslant 3.96 billion).